-LiveFeed allows you to stream either the Left or Right input of the SL2 to a Virtual Deck.
-For instance, you can connect an audio device to either of the SL2 inputs and record a portion of audio.
+LiveFeed allows you to stream the mic input to a Virtual Deck.
 You can then instantly play the recording back just like a normal audio file - you can scratch it, speed it up, slow it down, set loops and set cue points.

-There are two recording options,

-Normal and Gated.
-The Normal option

-means recording will begin as soon as

-the normal Livefeed track is loaded to the

-Virtual Deck.
-The Gated option means that

-after a Gated Livefeed track is loaded,

-recording only begins once the set gate

-level is exceeded (thus avoiding periods

-of silence).
-You can set the gate level

-by clicking the dropdown menu in the

-LiveFeed filename.
-A lower gain setting

-makes the gate more sensitive.
+There are two recording options, Normal and Gated.
+The Normal option means recording will begin as soon as the normal Livefeed track is loaded to the Virtual Deck.
+The Gated option means that after a Gated Livefeed track is loaded, recording only begins once the set gate level is exceeded (thus avoiding silence).
+You can set the gate level by clicking the dropdown menu in the LiveFeed filename.
+A lower gain setting makes the gate more sensitive.

 The amount of time available to record is determined by your audio cache setting.
 The track overview display shows the amount of usable audio you have to play with from the recording.
 Click anywhere in the track overview display to jump to your desired position in the recording.
-See "Audio Cache" on page 35.
+See "Audio Cache" on page 33.